AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantization.md

 ## Abstract

-Viewed from a numerical perspective, the notes here collect severl essential ideas behind stochastic quantization.
-The notes are intended as guide to the literature for students and practitioners; with particular emphasis on how the formalism connects to problems in numerical relativity and quantum field theory on curved spacetimes.
+The notes here collect several essential ideas behind stochastic quantization when viewed from a numerical perspective.
+Intended as guide to the literature for students and practitioners; particular emphasis is given to connecting the formalism of stochastic quantization to the disciplines of numerical relativity and quantum field theory on curved spacetimes.

 ---